latest nhpb_banner 1__compressed2

 Help with Medical Bills

-After this review and consultation with the borrower, if the court mediator determines the borrower may qualify for further assistance, the mediator will then schedule the homeowner for a free mediation session within 30 days.
-This session will involve the mediator, the homeowner, and a lender’s representative.
+After this review and consultation with the borrower, if the Tenth Judicial Circuit Court or the HUD counselor determines the borrower may qualify for further assistance, the mediator will then schedule the homeowner for a free mediation session within 30 days.
+Failure of any party (whether homeowner or borrower) to attend or to participate in good faith in the mediation session will result in sanctions by the court, including possible dismissal of the foreclosure filing.

 By Jon McNamara